Today is March 23, the day on which Pash was shot dead by Khalistani fundamentalists.

 The poisons of my life have become today’s nectar

-Drinking which my fraternity is waking up
+Drinking which my fraternity is

 ---